webix-hub/docs/data/api/ui.filemanager_copyfile.md

 @params:

-- source		string/array		the copied items ids
+- source		string,array		the copied items ids
 - target		string				the id of the folder where the items are copied to